Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `light`

+*Read-only*.
 Direct access to the scene graph light, if a dynamic light is set.

 **Returns**: